Skip to content

 Three-Stone Settings and the Triangle Cut's Natural Role

 The triangle cut became the standard shape for side stones in three-stone ring settings because the angular taper of each stone frames the centre piece without crowding it.
 Where marquise and pear-shaped side stones require careful matching to avoid directional imbalance, triangle stones deliver a symmetrical frame that reads cleanly even in asymmetric centre stone pairings.
 Their flat-based geometry keeps setting depth shallow, which allows the centre stone to lead visually.
-See three stone rings for settings that use this configuration.
+Browse three stone rings for settings that use this configuration.

 Triangle vs. Trillion: What Is the Actual Difference